Arbitrage Calculator

 How To Use This Calculator

-Input odds from two different sportsbooks for each side.
+Input odds from different sportsbooks for each outcome.
+Add more sides for 3-way or multi-outcome markets.

 Enter your total stake.
-The calculator splits it optimally.
+The calculator splits it across all sides automatically.

 What is Arbitrage Betting?